 Should any worker have a conflict with their employer, the law also provides free, formal adjudication by the Ministry of Human Resources and Emiratization.
 Furthermore, a 24-hour toll-free hotline allows workers to file complaints.
 In addition, the UAE has established offices in courts to provide legal support to workers in labour disputes, and labour care units have been established across the UAE to provide protection for workers and raise awareness of their rights.

 Safeguarding domestic workers

-The Ministry of Human Resources and Emiratisation has also licensed 37 centres called Tawjeeh.
-The centres inform workers about their rights and responsibilities and teach the UAE's culture and customs.
+The Ministry of Human Resources and Emiratization has also licensed 37 centers called Tawjeeh.
+The centers inform workers about their rights and responsibilities and teach the UAE's culture and customs.

-The Ministry of Human Resources and Emiratisation has also established 39 service centres across the country.
-These centres, called Tadbeer, offer training for domestic workers to know their rights and responsibilities, and provide them with copies of their employment contracts.
+The Ministry of Human Resources and Emiratization has also established 39 service centers across the country.
+These centers, called Tadbeer, offer training for domestic workers to know their rights and responsibilities, and provide them with copies of their employment contracts.

 Paying wages on the due date is the responsibility of every employer.
 Private sector employers should ensure to pay their staff’s salaries through the Wages Protection System to avoid penalties and fines.

 Payment must be in the national currency of the UAE and must be done on working days.